Risk Management

 • Expanding the online channels to respond to the surge in Internet mail orders

-Growth strategies Risk of failing to implement measures to improve our competitive advantage and grow the business (through business integration, capital investments, product development, etc.)
+Growth strategies Risk of failing to implement measures to improve our competitive advantage and grow the business (such as, through business integration, capital investments, product development, etc.).

 • Deterioration of financial conditions caused by loss due to impairment